-Take to the skies with Insignia College’s Commercial Pilot Licence Program.
+Take to the skies with Insignia College’s Commercial Pilot Licence Program in Delta BC.
 The growing aviation industry means qualified pilots are in demand.
 There’s never been a better opportunity to build your career as a commercial pilot with our Commercial Pilot Licence Program.
-The Commercial Pilot Program provides a strong foundation in the basic principles of aviation. in this Commercial Pilot Licence Program you will attend ground school training sessions and flight training missions at our Delta campus at Boundary Bay Airport (CZBB).
+The Commercial Pilot Program in Delta BC provides a strong foundation in the basic principles of aviation. in this Commercial Pilot Licence Program you will attend ground school training sessions and flight training missions at our Delta campus at Boundary Bay Airport (CZBB).
 When you graduate, you’ll have your Commercial Pilot Licence.

 In a classroom environment, students will learn about the forces of flight, generating lift, concepts of lift and drag, wing design, stabilities, forces at takeoff and high-speed flight.

 In a classroom environment, students will become familiar with the parts of an airplane, load factors, utility categories, maneuvering speed and gust loads, logbooks and inspections, airworthiness, service bulletins, pilot operating handbooks, maintenance release, elementary work and servicing on private and commercial aircraft.

 Canadian Aviation Regulations Organization, CARs, airports, control zones, clearances, airspace classification, VFR, transponders, on-board requirements, equipment requirements, rules of the air.
 For licensing students will cover various ratings, various licenses, logs, recency requirements, and medical certificates.